When deciding about hormonal therapies it’s important to consider the likely benefits and possible side effects of the different treatments.

 Find out more about:

-Hormonal therapies and secondary breast cancer
+Hormonal therapies and metastatic breast cancer

 For women who haven’t yet reached menopause and who have hormone receptor-positive breast cancer, treatment usually starts with tamoxifen with or without an ovarian suppression drug.

 For women who have reached menopause and who have hormone receptor-positive breast cancer, treatment usually starts with an aromatase inhibitor.
-If a woman is already taking tamoxifen when her secondary breast cancer is diagnosed, it’s recommended that she changes to an aromatase inhibitor.
+If a woman is already taking tamoxifen when her metastatic breast cancer is diagnosed, it’s recommended that she changes to an aromatase inhibitor.

-If a woman’s secondary breast cancer stops responding to treatment with an aromatase inhibitor, or if she has side effects that are difficult to manage, she may be advised to change to a different type of hormonal therapy.
+If a woman’s metastatic breast cancer stops responding to treatment with an aromatase inhibitor, or if she has side effects that are difficult to manage, she may be advised to change to a different type of hormonal therapy.

 In general, fulvestrant and progestins are only recommended if other hormonal therapies have stopped controlling the cancer.